-You can increase the set cruising speed in either of two ways:
+You can increase the set cruising speed in any of these ways:

 - Press and hold the RESUME/ accel button.
-The vehicle will accelerate slowly.
-When you reach the desired cruising speed, release the button. - Push on the accelerator pedal.
+The car will accelerate.
+When you reach the desired cruising speed, release the button. - To increase your speed in very small amounts, tap the RESUME/ accel button repeatedly.
+Each time you do this, your car will speed up about 1 mph (1.6 km/h). - Push on the accelerator pedal.
 Accelerate to the desired cruising speed and press the SET/decel button.

-You can decrease the set cruising speed in either of two ways:
+You can decrease the set cruising speed in any of these ways:

 - Press and hold the SET/decel button.
-The vehicle will decelerate.
-Release the button when you reach the desired speed. - Tap the brake or clutch pedal lightly with your foot.
+The car will decelerate.
+Release the button when you reach the desired speed. - To slow down in very small amounts, tap the SET/decel button repeatedly.
+Each time you do this, your car will slow down about 1 mph (1.6 km/h). - Tap the brake or clutch pedal lightly with your foot.
 The CRUISE CONTROL light on the instrument panel will go out.
-When the vehicle slows to the desired speed, press the SET/ decel button.
-The vehicle will then maintain the desired speed.
+When the car slows to the desired speed, press the SET/decel button.
+The car will then maintain the desired speed.

 Even with the cruise control turned on, you can still use the accelerator pedal to speed up for passing.
 After completing the pass, take your foot off the accelerator pedal.
-The vehicle will return to the set cruising speed.
+The car will return to the set cruising speed.